Maximinodotpy/demos/README.md

-# demos
+# Demos
-This Repository holds the Code to some of my demo Projects
+This Repository holds the Code to some of my demo Projects.